TedCha/yahoo_finance_scraper/README.md

 # yahoo_finance_data_scrape
-Python application that allows you to pass a stock ticker and receive an XLSX output of the company Summary, Profile, Income Statement, Balance Sheet, and Cash Flow data.
+Python application that allows you to pass in a file that has stock tickers on each line and receive an XLSX output for each company that includes Summary, Profile, Income Statement, Balance Sheet, and Cash Flow data.

 The data is scraped from: